archettialberto/airlab_server_guidelines/docs/server_guidelines/shell.md

 # Shell Survival Guide

-Welcome to the Shell Survival Guide! :shell: In this guide, we will explore the basic tools and commands that will empower you to navigate and utilize the Linux shell efficiently on our `Westworld` Lab Server.
+Welcome to the Shell Survival Guide! :shell: In this guide, we will explore the basic tools and commands that will empower you to navigate and utilize the Linux shell efficiently on our AIRLab Servers.
 Whether you are new to the command line or looking to brush up your skills, this guide will equip you with the essential knowledge to streamline your machine learning experiments and research. :rocket:

+The rest of this guide focuses on our `Westworld` server, but all other servers can be used in the same exact fashion.

 ## Connecting to the Server

-To begin, you need to establish a secure connection to the `Westworld` Lab Server using SSH (Secure Shell).
+To begin, you need to establish a secure connection to `Westworld` using SSH (Secure Shell).
 Follow the steps below to connect:

 1. Open your preferred terminal application.
 2. Use the following command to connect to the server: